s5bug/shinji/README.md

 (especially things like Monad/Arrow syntax) without having to implement any sort of runtime-checking to make sure I have the right types.

+## a monad is a monoid in the category of endofunctors

+This library is meant to be usable in Scala 2, and this kind of behavior cannot be encoded in Scala 2.
+However, if Scala 3 is used, then `Obj` could be replaced with `Obj <: AnyKind`, and then this behavior can be specified.

 ## what does any of this code mean?

 I have no clue.
 I'm just copying what I see on nLab.